 The itinerary runs as follows:

 Day 1-5: Tokyo.
 Uncover the weird and wonderful life of Tokyo!
-Explore Shinjuku, learn to prepare sashimi, wander around the sumo training districts, witness a sword demonstration at the Samurai Museum, visit the Imperial Palace and more!
+Explore Shinjuku, learn to prepare sashimi, wander around the sumo training districts, get swallowed by crowds of commuters at Shibuya, visit the Imperial Palace and more!

 Day 6: Kamakura.
-See the iconic Great Buddha and enjoy drinks by the beach.
+See the iconic Great Buddha and check out the nearby island of Enoshima.

 Day 7: Hakone.
 See Mount Fuji in style on the Hakone Ropeway and then board a pirate ship to cross Lake Ashi!

 Day 8-11: Kyoto.
 Discover the beauty of colourful Kyoto.
-Wander the eastern hills, enjoy a live geisha experience, raft down the Hozagawa River, explore the Arashiyama bamboo forest, run through the red torii gates of Fushimi Inari Taisha Shrine, relax in a tranquil Buddhist rock garden and more!
+Wander the eastern hills, visit Monkey Park, raft down the Hozagawa River, explore the Arashiyama bamboo forest, run through the red torii gates of Fushimi Inari Taisha Shrine, relax in a tranquil Buddhist rock garden and more!